Piano Trio in G minor (Smetana): III. Presto

-The final movement (6/8, g minor) is the movement that most strikingly similar to Smetana's Sonata in g minor (Movement IV Finale Molto Vivace).
-The first theme and the "two-versus-three" figures are nearly identical.
-The orchestration accommodates the Violin and Cello as accompaniment figures to the piano until the arrival of the second theme.
-The second theme starts initially with the Cello quoting a variant of the second theme of the first movement.
-The Violin plays a variation of this, followed by the piano's cadenza-like variation.
-After this, the second theme takes another form in the Più Mosso section that transitions back to the first "two-versus-three" theme.
+The final movement (6/8, G minor) is the movement most strikingly similar to Smetana's Sonata in G minor (4th movement, Finale molto vivace).
+The first theme and the two-versus-three figures are nearly identical.
+The scoring accommodates the violin and cello as accompaniment figures to the piano until the arrival of the second theme.
+The second theme starts initially with the cello quoting a variant of the second theme of the first movement.
+The violin plays a variation of this, followed by the piano's cadenza-like variation.
+After this, the second theme takes another form in the "Più mosso" section that transitions back to the first "two-versus-three" theme.
 After a more chordal version of the first theme, there is a reiteration of the second theme which has more of an improvisatory like accompaniment provided by the piano.
-Following the additional Più Mosso section, the piano starts playing the first theme in a more block-chord format which will then transition the ensemble into a short funeral march written in 2/4 and 6/8.
-After this march, the second theme is reiterated one last time in the major mode with arpeggiations as textural accompaniment.
-The piece arrives to a conclusion as the first theme is reiterated with an altered ending in the key of G Major.
+Following the additional "Più mosso" section, the piano starts playing the first theme in a more block-chord format which will then transition the ensemble into a short funeral march written in 2/4 and 6/8.
+After this march, the second theme is reiterated one last time in the major mode with arpeggios as textural accompaniment.
+The piece concludes as the first theme is reiterated with an altered ending in the key of G major.